 - Seven-year-olds crave structure and may struggle with changes to the schedule.
 They may be moody and require reassurance from adults.

 - Eight-year-olds are more resilient when they make mistakes.
-Their peers’ and teachers’ approval is very important.
+Their peers’ and teachers’ approval is very important to them.

-- Nine-year-olds can become easily frustrated; they need directions that contain one instruction.
+- Nine-year-olds can become easily frustrated; they need directions that contain one instruction at a time.
 They may worry about peer approval and their own appearance and interests.